JeremyTCD/Mimo/ReadMe.md

    Your browser should reload the page automatically.
 Instead of displaying 4 articles, your "All Articles" page should display 2 articles and a link to view the other two.

-## Packing BasicBlog
+## Packing Mimo

-Pack BasicBlog (or your modified version of it) by running the following command in the *docfx-themes-basicblog* directory:
+Pack Mimo (or your modified version of it) by running the following command in the *docfx-themes-mimo* directory:

 ```
-C:\your\path\docfx-themes-basicblog> yarn pack
+C:\your\path\docfx-themes-mimo> yarn pack
 ```

 A gzip (*.tgz*) folder will be generated.